CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

-(Agda doesn't care if the definition spans multiple lines, as long as there is some whitespace at the beginning of the line so that it doesn't look like the start of a new definition.)
+(Agda doesn't care if the definition spans multiple lines, as long as there is some whitespace at the beginning of the line so that it doesn't look like the start of a different definition.)

 For your very first exercise, try writing a function of two arguments that ignores the second argument and just gives back the first.